Master of Laws: United Kingdom

-In the United Kingdom, an LL.M. programme is open to those holding a recognised legal qualification, generally an undergraduate degree in Laws or a CPE.
+In the United Kingdom, an LL.M. programme is open to those holding a recognised legal qualification, generally an undergraduate degree in Laws such as the LL.B. or the B.A. in Law; the Graduate Diploma in Law - (GDL), or a recognized equivalent.
 They do not have to be or intend to be legal practitioners.
-An LL.M. is not required, nor is it a sufficient qualification in itself to practise as a solicitor or barrister, since this requires completion of the Legal Practice Course, Bar Professional Training Course, or, if in Scotland, the Diploma in Legal Practice, but is an opportunity to gain specialist knowledge of a particular area of law or an understanding of the legal systems of other nations.
+An LL.M. is not required, nor is it a sufficient qualification in itself to practise as a solicitor or barrister, since this requires completion of the Solicitor's Qualifying Examination - (SQE), Legal Practice Course, Bar Professional Training Course, The CILEX Level 06 Diploma in Legal Practice or, if in Scotland, the Diploma in Legal Practice.
 As with other degrees, an LL.M. can be studied on a part-time basis at many institutions and in some circumstances by distance learning.
 Some providers of the Bar Professional Training Course and the Legal Practice Course also allow the student to gain an LL.M. qualification on top of these professional courses by writing a dissertation.

-The UK offers over 1000 different LL.Ms across its HE sector.
-Large law faculties such as Queen Mary University of London offer 25 different programs, whilst other such as Aston University simply offer one program which sits within their business school portfolio.
-Institutions allow those without a first degree in law onto their LL.M. programme although there are still minimum educational requirements, such as an undergraduate degree, or evidence of substantial professional experience in a related field.
-Examples of such programmes include the Master of Studies in Legal Research at Oxford, the LL.M. degrees at the University of Edinburgh and LL.M.s at the University of Leicester In addition, Queen's University Belfast offers an LL.M. suite, accessible to legal and social science graduates, leading to specialisms in sustainable development, corporate governance, devolution or human rights.
-Northumbria University offers an innovative approach to an LL.M. qualification to students starting the master's programme as undergraduates.
+The UK offers over 1000 different LL.Ms.
+Large law faculties such as Queen Mary University of London offer multiple programs, whilst other such as Aston University only offer one program.
+Some institutions allow those without a first degree in law into their LL.M. programme.
+Examples of such programmes include the Master of Studies in Legal Research at Oxford, the LL.M. degrees at the University of Edinburgh and LL.M.s at the University of Leicester In addition, Queen's University Belfast offers an LL.M. suite, accessible to legal and social science graduates, leading to specialization in sustainable development, corporate governance, devolution or human rights.
+Northumbria University offers an approach to the LL.M. qualification by starting the master's programme as an undergraduate.
 Students completing this four-year programme graduate with a combined LL.M. and Legal Practice Course professional qualification or BPTC.

-An LL.M course can therefore sometimes be a choice comparable to an MBA or an accountancy degree, acting as a supplementary discipline intended for career enhancement.
-So, for example, an engineer working extensively with matters such as intellectual property (patents, etc.) may seek broader knowledge and recognition by pursuing an LL.M.

-The University of Law (UK) offers two online LL.M. programmes in Legal Practice (Conflict Resolution) and Legal Practice (Intellectual Property).